First Indochina War

 An estimated 400,000 to 842,707 soldiers died during the war as well as between 125,000 and 400,000 civilians.
-Both sides committed war crimes during the conflict, including killings of civilians (such as the Mỹ Trạch massacre by French troops), rape and torture.
-At the International Geneva Conference on July 21, 1954, the new socialist French government and the Việt Minh made an agreement which gave the Việt Minh control of North Vietnam above the 17th parallel, an agreement that was rejected by the State of Vietnam and the United States.
-A year later, Bảo Đại would be deposed by his prime minister, Ngô Đình Diệm, creating the Republic of Vietnam (South Vietnam).
-Soon an insurgency, backed by the communist north, developed against Diệm's anti-communist government.
-This conflict, known as the Vietnam War, included large U.S. military intervention in support of the South Vietnamese and ended in 1975 with the defeat of South Vietnam to the North Vietnamese and the reunification of Vietnam.
+Both sides committed war crimes including killings of civilians (such as the Mỹ Trạch massacre by French troops), rape and torture.

+The State of Vietnam gained full independence legally in June 1954 although the transfer of power was not yet complete.
+Despite gaining a great military advantage and controlling most of the country's territory, the Việt Minh had to accept a separation at 17th parallel under Chinese pressure.
+At the Geneva Conference in July, the new French cabinet of Pierre Mendès France agreed to give the Việt Minh control of North Vietnam, but this was rejected by the State of Vietnam and the US.
+A year later, in South Vietnam, the Republic of Vietnam was formed as a successor state of the State of Vietnam.
+After the division, the Indochinese Federation was dissolved in December 1954, followed by the South Vietnamese withdrawal from the French Union Assembly and the withdrawal of French troops from the South.
+An insurgency, de facto controlled by the communist North, developed against the South Vietnamese governement.
+This Cold War conflict, known as the Vietnam War, ended in 1975 with the fall of South Vietnam to the North Vietnamese army.